probcomp/metaprob/INSTALL.md

 Full instructions for installing Leiningen are [here](https://leiningen.org/#install).

+The `make` that you run for this purpose also creates a file `.lein_classpath`, which is used to speed up Java invocation in some cases.

 If Leiningen is installed, it is not necessary to separately install Clojure, because Leiningen will install it.
 If you are not using Leiningen, be sure you are running Clojure 1.9 or later.

 ## Emacs setup

-It is possible to use metaprob-in-clojure exclusively from the shell, but running a REPL is better in a better supervised environment where you have a transcript, can search, can get to source code easily, and so on.
-There may be all sorts of Clojure support for `vim` and `eclipse` support; I don't know.
+It is possible to use Metaprob-in-clojure exclusively from the shell, but running a REPL is better in a supervised environment where you have a transcript, can search, can get to source code easily, and so on.
+This observation is independent of your choice of text editor.
+There may be Clojure support for `vim` and `eclipse` support; I don't know.
 Clojure support under emacs is pretty good, in case you know emacs or are willing to learn.

 Following is some information on setting up emacs for Clojure.
 What I suggest here is not necessarily right or best; it's just stuff I got off the Internet.
-I am not an expert.

 Put the following in your `.emacs` file: